UkoeHB/bevy_cobweb_ui/src/loading/LOADING.md

 In this example, `home_menu` is given `_`, which means no import alias.
 Import aliases are prepended to all imported definitions, allowing you to 'namespace' definitions.

-For example, this crate has built-in constants, including the `builtin.colors.tailwind` file.
+For example, this crate includes built-in constants, such as the `builtin.colors.tailwind` file.
 Tailwind has a constant `$AMBER_500` that is imported to `builtin.colors` with the `tailwind` import alias.
 If you import `builtin.colors as colors` to your project, then the constant will be available with `$colors::tailwind::AMBER_500`.

 ### Defs section

 A definition allows data and pattern re-use within COB files.
-There are four kinds of definitions: constants, data macros, loadable macros, and scene macros.
+There are two kinds of definitions: constants and scene macros.

 **Constants**